 General enquiries should be made through firstname.lastname@example.org as normal.
-In order to ensure that you receive a response, a valid email address should be provided as no post is now being sent from the Planning Service.
+In order to ensure that you receive a response, a valid email address should be provided.
+A reduced post service is being sent from the Planning Service.

 Case officers will be available by email, and this is the preferred method of contact.
-Contact by phone is still available although please bear in mind that we will be prioritising calls for the council’s critical services, and therefore we would ask that wherever possible you communicate with officers via e-mail.
+Contact by phone is still available although staff are working flexible hours, and therefore we would ask that wherever possible you communicate with officers via e-mail.
 Officers will be able to phone you back, if required and contact details are provided.

 Our Enforcement Strategy document sets out how we operate.

-Enforcement site visits will only take place for the very highest priority cases where there is a risk to life or property and only where the council is satisfied that the risk to the public through the possible further transmission of the COVID-19 disease can be avoided.
+Enforcement site visits will only take place for the very highest priority cases where there is a risk to life or property and only where the council is satisfied that the risk to the public through the possible further transmission of COVID can be avoided.

 Should you have concerns over Coastal Works, Engineering and Tree Matters please contact the planning department, by e-mailing email@example.com

 Pre-application advice is a valuable tool in the Development Management process and the council is still able to offer majority of these services.
 Visit the pre-application advice pages for further information

 The preferred method of submission is via the Planning Portal or by e-mail.

 Any applications submitted by hard copy will likely experience significant delay in processing because of the ability process incoming post to our office.